 Simon, with his dad, Mark, mom, Autumn, and sister, Maren.
 (Courtesy: Too Much Awesomeness)

 Bravely, Simon battled on.
 Thankfully, 28 days after the ALL diagnosis, his cancer went into remission.
-While Simon continues taking daily and weekly chemotherapy pills, and other forms of chemotherapy periodically, for the next three years, he remains cancer-free.

 Sarah Kovalan, an early childhood teacher at the Lerner School for Autism, says Simon is thriving in both one-on-one sessions with her and other teachers, as well as with his peers during circle time, snack, lunch and recess activities.